acarl005/mids-w207-final/README.md

 # Kaggle Plant Seedlings Classification

-Our model for competing in [this Kaggle competition](https://www.kaggle.com/c/plant-seedlings-classification).
+My model for competing in [this Kaggle competition](https://www.kaggle.com/c/plant-seedlings-classification).
 This is for the MIDS w207 (Applied Machine Learning) final project.

 See [the Jupyter Notebook](./main.ipynb).